INFO-4602-5602/project1-swashbucklers/README.md

 Sachin **Muralidhara**: Pruned and analyzed data in Jupyter Notebooks using Python in order to create csv files to be used for visualization.

 Keerthi **Pai**: Analyzed data using MySQL to provide valuable insights into what datasets to join.
 Also co-wrote the README with Nehal Kamat

+### How To Run:
+---
+Plain and simple: Start your local web server using your favorite tool (npm, python, etc.) and navigate to localhost:8000 and open the index.html file

+Jupyter Notebooks: In order to view the data analysis, you must have python and python-pip installed on your machine.
+For Linux users, download [Anaconda]https://repo.continuum.io/archive/Anaconda3-4.3.1-Linux-x86_64.sh and install it, then proceed to run ```jupyter notebook``` in your terminal and navigate to the notebooks folder and open up the ```explore-zayo-data.ipynb``` file.

+### Above and Beyond:
+---
+Our project is presented in the form of a dashboard which we think provides a clean and intuitive interface for users to view the visualizations.
+We have kept the interactions pretty and abstraction level high so that users can get to the information they need with a few clicks/keystrokes.
+Besides this, we have also managed to put up 4 visualizations with scope for re-use and extension.